Sign Up For Our

 • “Run-offs” or incomplete routines will be allowed a second attempt, but this will be for adjudication only and the routine will not be eligible for High Score Awards.

-• Challenges – Any studio wishing to challenge a dance based on length, possible participation of teachers or professionals, or any other rule violation must bring their complaint to the Event Director within 30minutes of the end of the dance in question.
+• Challenges – Any studio wishing to challenge a dance based on number of tricks, possible participation of teachers or professionals, or any other rule violation must bring their complaint to the Event Director within 30 minutes of the end of the dance in question.

 General Rules

-• Video taping, movie cameras, cameras and cell phones are forbidden in the performance area and dressing rooms!
+• 2.
+Video recording and photography are strictly prohibited!
 If any cameras or video equipment are seen in use in the competition auditorium, the dance will be stopped and The Power of Dance reserves the right to erase the contents of the media being used and remove the person involved from the auditorium.
 Repeat offenses may result in studio disqualification.
 Our wish is to protect not only the work of the choreographers, but, first and foremost, our children.
 After all, we have no way of knowing if the person filming is someone who SHOULD be filming that dancer or is in fact a complete stranger.
 And since cameras and cell phones can now be used to film, they must be banned as well.
 STUDIO OWNERS – You must make all of your parents aware of this rule.